ionelmc/python-tblib/README.rst

 It allows you to:

-* Pickle tracebacks and raise exceptions with pickled tracebacks in different processes.
+* `Pickle <https://docs.python.org/3/library/pickle.html>`_ tracebacks and raise exceptions with pickled tracebacks in different processes.
 This allows better error handling when running code over multiple processes (imagine multiprocessing, billiard, futures, celery etc).
-* Parse traceback strings and raise with the parsed tracebacks.
+* Parse traceback strings and raise with the parsed tracebacks. *No pickling is used*.

 Installation
 ============